How Deloitte is helping Ukrainian refugees in Poland

 That was a monumental sudden influx of people, who would likely all require immediate help with basic needs like shelter, food, and medical aid—and then assistance settling into a new country for the medium and possibly long term.
 The Government of Poland accepted the offer from Deloitte in March to help it determine how to best respond to the refugee crisis.

 Deloitte Canada tapped its Social Innovation Fund to provide pro bono services to help the government identify short-term supports and actions, and to develop both a medium- and long-term strategy to promote the successful social and economic integration of the refugees.
 Supported by colleagues in Poland and Germany, the Canadian team focused on identifying assets to underpin housing and labour initiatives.
 It also conducted jurisdictional scans and case studies to identify best practices and lessons learned.

 The research Deloitte delivered has offered the Government of Poland practical solutions—such as streamlining access to the labour market and encouraging Polish citizens to identify residential vacancies—for housing, social integration, and economic and labour-market integration.
 The proposals would create significant and lasting positive impact for Ukrainian refugees and the Polish community alike.

 And for the Deloitte practitioners in Canada who were part of it.
 “It felt rewarding to know that our work was impacting so many individuals, and helping to improve the outcomes in this rapidly evolving situation,” says Jawad Khandoker, an Ottawa-based consultant in strategy, analytics, and M&A.

 Connecting students with local NFP organizations to deliver community impact

-Everything Starts with Literacy: Deloitte worked with Innovations for Learning to author and illustrate a storybook featuring words in Anishinaabemowin; promoting Indigenous language revitalization
+Everything Starts with Literacy: Deloitte worked with Chapter One to author and illustrate a storybook featuring words in Anishinaabemowin; promoting Indigenous language revitalization